SciNetHPC/RFP-Benchmark-Suite/README.md

 # Benchmark Guidelines
 Benchmarks required for the 2024 University of Toronto Large-Parallel Refresh (LP2) System procurement.
 The benchmark sources and specific run instructions are provided for each of the benchmarks below.
-Information on baseline, optimization and reporting of the benchmark scores is described in Schedule 1 of the procurement document.
+Information on baseline, optimization and reporting of the benchmark scores is described in Schedule G of the procurement document.

 # Large-Parallel Refresh System Benchmark (LP2BM)
 The following 8 application benchmarks make up the Large-Parallel Refresh System Benchmark (LP2BM).
 Each benchmark includes the source codes or download links to source code, benchmark run requirements and the instructions for reporting results.